InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 This object carries data about the source of the transaction including the unique ID of the transaction itself, source authentication information, and the chain of custody.

-NOTE:  Attributes `ds`, `digest`, and `cert` support digitally signed bid requests as defined by the [Ads.cert: Signed Bid Requests specification](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert%201.0%20BETA.md).
-Ad the Ads.cert specification is still in its BETA state, these attributes should be considered to be in a similar state.
+NOTE:  Attributes `ds`, `dsmap`, `cert`, and `digest` support digitally signed bid requests as defined by the [Ads.cert: Signed Bid Requests specification](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert%201.0%20BETA.md).
+As the Ads.cert specification is still in its BETA state, these attributes should be considered to be in a similar state.

 <table>
   <tr>